Do you like to help other people?

 Do you want to be part of something bigger than yourself?

 We are looking for motivated leaders who would like to help mentor and educate first-year and upper-class students as they transition to college and continue their journey towards graduation.
-We are looking for students of many different backgrounds and personalities, as the best way to reach out of our diverse student population is for our staff to match the diversity of our residents.
+We create staff teams that represent the diverse communities within our residential areas, so individuals of all different backgrounds and personalities are encouraged to apply.
 Ultimately, we are looking for students who like to help others and want to have a meaningful impact on fellow students’ lives.

 The Academic Peer Advocate (APA)